resistics/resistics/docs/source/cookbook/processing-ascii.rst

     As the new configuration file includes new windowing parameters, a new set of spectra will be calculated out.
 The **specdir** option in the configuration deals with this.

 The first task it to view the time series data with a polarity reversal.
-This can be done by specifying the :python:`polreverse` keyword for :meth:`~resistics.project.projectTime.viewTime` as demonstrated below.
+This can be done by specifying the :python:`polreverse` keyword for :meth:`~resistics.project.time.viewTime` as demonstrated below.

 .. literalinclude:: ../../../cookbook/usingAscii/runWithConfig.py
     :linenos: